Materials-Consortia/OPTIMADE/optimade.rst

   - **schema**: a `JSON:API links object <http://jsonapi.org/format/1.1/#document-links>`__ that points to a schema for the response.
     If it is a string, or a dictionary containing no :field:`meta` field, the provided URL MUST point at an `OpenAPI <https://swagger.io/specification/>`__ schema.
-    It is possible that future versions of this specification allows for alternative schema types.
+    It is possible that future versions of this specification allow for alternative schema types.
     Hence, if the :field:`meta` field of the JSON:API links object is provided and contains a field :field:`schema_type` that is not equal to the string :field-val:`OpenAPI` the client MUST NOT handle failures to parse the schema or to validate the response against the schema as errors.

     Note: the field was previously RECOMMENDED in all responses, but is now demoted to being OPTIONAL since there now is a standard way of specifying a response schema in JSON:API through the :field:`describedby` subfield of the top-level :field:`links` field.